Samuellucas97/SupplementaryInfoPackage-SLR/README.md

 78. Lyu, W., Wang, Y., Sun, Y., & Zhang, Y. (2025, July).
 Will Your Next Pair Programming Partner Be Human?
 An Empirical Evaluation of Generative AI as a Collaborative Teammate in a Semester-Long Classroom Setting.
 In Proceedings of the Twelfth ACM Conference on Learning@ Scale (pp. 83-94).
 79. Simaremare, M., Pardede, C., Tampubolon, I., Manurung, P., & Simangunsong, D. (2024, December).
 Pair Programming in Programming Courses in the Era of Generative AI: Students' Perspective.
 In 2024 31st Asia-Pacific Software Engineering Conference (APSEC) (pp. 507-511).
 IEEE.
 80. Alami, A., & Ernst, N. (2025, April).
 Human and Machine: How Software Engineers Perceive and Engage with AI-Assisted Code Reviews Compared to Their Peers.
 In 2025 IEEE/ACM 18th International Conference on Cooperative and Human Aspects of Software Engineering (CHASE) (pp. 63-74).
 IEEE.

+## Cites

+If you find this repository useful, please cite our survey paper:

+@article{ferino2025junior,
+  title={Novice Software Developers' Perspectives on Adopting LLMs for Software Engineering: a Systematic Literature Review}, author={Ferino, Samuel and Hoda, Rashina and Grundy, John and Treude, Christoph}, journal={arXiv preprint arXiv:2503.07556}, year={2025}
+}